New Faculty Members

-Dr. Robert Cadigan is Director of the Prison Education Program as well as a full-time faculty member at MET.
-Dr. Jenifer Drew, Program Coordinator, is a full-time faculty member at Lasell College in Newton, Massachusetts.
+Dr. Danielle Rousseau is Director of the Prison Education Program as well as a full-time faculty member at MET.
+Jim Matesanz, Program Field Coordinator, is a part-time faculty member at MET.
 Both have taught in the Program and are in frequent contact with Department of Correction staff and school faculty.
-Prison Education Program faculty members should feel free to contact either Dr. Cadigan or Dr. Drew with any questions: firstname.lastname@example.org or email@example.com.
+Prison Education Program faculty members should feel free to contact either Dr. Rousseau or Jim Matesanz at firstname.lastname@example.org.

 Ordering Your Textbooks

 Orders for books can be placed with the Prison Education administration team.
 Dr. Rousseau and Jim Matesanz will process the order and the books will be sent directly to the prison.
 The earlier you can specify the books you wish to use in your class, the better.
 Boston University strives to reuse previously purchased books whenever it is pedagogically justifiable, and the professor is amenable.
 All faculty members will receive a listing of previously used books owned by Boston University.
 Please review the list to see if there is a book you were planning to use, or one which you would like to order for your class.
 Click here for our textbook inventory list.